DevilMedlar/python-recall-training/rules.md

 - technical follow-through after successful repair under Rule 18
 - weakness evidence and later recycling under Rules 12 and 19

-If individual quiz questions are intended to be separate repairable graded units, that structure SHOULD be established before the quiz begins rather than invented after seeing Daddy's answers.
+If individual quiz questions are intended to be separate repairable graded units, that structure MUST be established before Daddy begins the graded quiz.

 ### One-attempt assessment quizzes